Heterogeneity-induced lane and band formation in self-driven particle systems: Author contributions

 \section{Author contributions}

 AS and AT conceived and designed the study.
-BK and RK performed the numerical simulations.
+AT, BK and RK performed the numerical simulations.
 AT wrote the manuscript.
 All authors reviewed the article.

-We use the collision-free (CF) model in the manuscript to analyse by simulation the two heterogeneity types $M_1$ Eq.~(1) and $M_2$ Eq.~(2).
+We use the collision-free (CF) model in the manuscript to analyse by simulation the two heterogeneity models $M_1$ Eq.~(1) and $M_2$ Eq.~(2).
 In these supplementary materials, we present identical simulation experiments as those carried out in the manuscript by using the Social Force (SF) model\cite{Helbing1995}.
 Generally speaking, similar phase transitions to lane and band patterns occur when using, respectively, the static heterogeneity models $M_1$ or the dynamic model $M_2$.
-In these Supplementary Materials, we first present the simulation results before providing technical details on the social force model.
+In the following, we first present the simulation results before providing technical details on the social force model.

 \paragraph{Simulation results}